SZeltaat/EuroPython2025/README.md

 - Premature abstraction is as dangerous as premature optimization.
 - Cake vs. Puppy PR: Cake PR is one-time review effort, Puppy PR is an ongoing maintenance effort.
 - Your attention is valuable, Not everything deserves your attention.

+## Talks 🎤
+Here are some of the interesting talks I attended:

 ### Talk: [Teamwork makes the dream work](https://ep2025.europython.eu/session/teamwork-makes-the-dream-work)